manuGil/online-core/docs/source/data-modeling.rst

    1. So far, you used vector representation of area features stored as Shapefiles.
 Are these shapefiles storing topology?
 In other words, do Shapefiles use a topological data model?

-   2. In this exercise we have mainly focussed on 2-D data modelling examples.
+   2. In this exercise, we have mainly focussed on 2-D data modelling examples.
 Yet, the real world is 3D.
 Do you know any examples in which a real 3-D data model would be needed?
 Is there also a 3-D topology?

-   3. Which other compression techniques exist besides Quad trees?
+   3. Which other compression techniques exist besides Quadtrees?

    4. Besides rectangular cells, other shapes can be used.
-What is the advantages of using Hexagonal cells?
+What are the advantages of using Hexagonal cells?

    5. Make a comparison between raster and vector data models and list the advantages and disadvantages of each one.